 - Like any succulent or plant, repot quickly, do not leave it laying around for extended periods with the roots exposed to air.

 - I do not recommend using cococoir, but this is up to you.
-I have found that cococoir varies and I have began to step away from it, because I find it hard to use consistently.
+I have found that cococoir varies and I have begun to step away from it because I find it hard to use consistently.
 This is a personal preference, feel free to do as you feel most comfortable.
-The important thing is that you garden and enjoy the process!
+The important thing is that your garden and enjoy the process!

 - Leave a space between the top of the soil and the ridge of the pot of 1/2″ in order to water thoroughly each time and not be concern about the water running out of the pot.